“Nobody Died At Sandy Hook”

 “The alleged gunman at Adam Lanza has an argument with four staff members at Sandy Hook Elementary School, officials tell NBC.
 NBC reports that Lanza went to the school on December 13 and was in an altercation with four staff members, three of whom are killed in the December 14 shooting.” pg.
 251

-This was also investigated by police and was also found to be false.
-The argument was with the parent of a student and is covered in Book 5, 00001418.pdf as well as Book 5, 00257144.pdf.
-Adam Lanza was not involved.
+This claim was also investigated by police and proven false.
+The argument in question involved the parent of a student and had no connection to Adam Lanza.
+Details can be found in Book 5, files 00001418.pdf and 00257144.pdf.

 “‘Planning for the Needs of Children in Disasters’ emergency exercise conducted jointly by FEMA and the Connecticut Department of Emergency Services and Public Protection commences 14 miles from Newport in Bridgeport Connecticut.
 ‘The goal of the course,’ the description reads, is to enable participants to improve their community’s mitigation and emergency operations plan specifically regarding the needs of children.
 The course will provide them with the information needed to address the unique needs of children prior to, during and following disasters.
 It will also provide them guidance and direction on how to form coalitions and how to become advocates for the unique needs of children in all aspects of emergency management.” pgs.
 251-252